HMS Orpheus (1860): Aftermath

 Three inquiries were held after the shipwreck, but due to the unwillingness of the Royal Navy to admit an officer's culpability much of the blame was laid on Edward Wing for not guiding the ship into the harbour and for failing to maintain the signalling station on Paratutai Island.
 In all, 189 people died in the wreck of HMS Orpheus, including Commodore Burnett and Captain Burton, giving it the highest ever casualty rate for a shipwreck in New Zealand waters.

 Later, the survivors (8 officers and 62 men, including Edward Lofley) were taken to HMS Miranda and split into three groups.
 All the officers and 10 hands were sent to Portsmouth to appear before a court martial (in this case not a criminal trial, but a formal inquiry); 25 sailors were drafted to HMS Harrier; and the remaining 27 sailors stayed with Miranda.

 Most of the sailors who drowned were very young, some being boys aged 12 to 18 who were still "learning the ropes" to become able seamen.
 The average age of the crew (including marines) was only 25.
+Many of the deceased were buried in unmarked graves, although three unknown people were buried in marked graves near Cornwallis Beach.
+By August 1863, £4,310 had been raised for the widows and orphans of the crewmen.
+Some £1,520 of the amount was raised among the colonists in Australia and New Zealand and sent to the Royal Naval College in Portsmouth for distribution to the families.

 The cause of this disaster is disputed, even after the Admiralty laid the blame on Edward Wing.
-The local Maori interpreted it differently.
+The local Māori interpreted it differently.
 In Manukau Harbour some distance from the scene of the disaster lies Puketutu Island.
-On the extreme western point of the island there grew a puriri tree, the tree was considered sacred and "tapu" to the Maori people.
-The day before Orpheus was wrecked a pakeha settler felled the tree and used the wood for fence posts.
-Hence, Maori linked the disaster with a violation of tapu.
+On the extreme western point of the island there grew a puriri tree, the tree was considered sacred and "tapu" to the Māori people.
+The day before Orpheus was wrecked a Pākehā settler felled the tree and used the wood for fence posts.
+Hence, Māori linked the disaster with a violation of tapu.

 Orpheus Island off the coast of Queensland was named after the corvette by Lieutenant G. E. Richards in 1887 in memory of the loss of life.
+Memorial tablets were made and displayed in Hobart and London shortly after the disaster.
+On 20 November 1976, a bronze memorial plaque was placed on Paratutai Rock, near the location of the sinking, by the New Zealand Historic Places Trust.
+The plaque was vandalised and has since been relocated to the Huia Settlers' Museum.

+A memorial service was held at Paratutai on the 150th anniversary of the sinking.